-I. FOUNDATION OF ELEMENTARY SCHOOL EDUCATION AND THE ROLE OF THE CURRICULUM
+I. FOUNDATION OF LOWER SECONDARY SCHOOL EDUCATION AND THE ROLE OF THE CURRICULUM

-- 1 Each school should formulate a proper curriculum in compliance with the Basic Act on Education, the School Education Act, the provisions of other laws and regulations concerned, and those indicated in this chapter hereinafter, in order to accomplish the well-balanced development of individual pupils as human beings, with full consideration toward pupils' stages of mental and physical development and their individual characteristics, and toward the circumstances of the school and its local community, thereby conducting education to achieve the goals listed in the above documents. - 2 In providing educational activities, each school should create specifically tailored educational activities by making use of originality and ingenuity through class improvements for realization of proactive, interactive, and authentic learning as shown in III.
-1, and aim to realize the matters listed in the following (1) to (3), in order to foster Competencies for Living in pupils. - (1) Each school should be committed to enhancing education to enable pupils to solidly acquire basic and fundamental knowledge and skills, to foster pupils' ability to think, make judgements, and express themselves that are necessary to solve problems using acquired knowledge and skills, to cultivate an attitude of proactive learning to develop pupils' individuality, and to encourage working together with diverse people.
-In working towards these goals, each school should enhance its pupils' activities that create the foundation of learning, such as language activities, giving consideration to the developmental stages of the pupils, in cooperation with pupils' families at the same time, with consideration given to help pupils establish good study habits. - (2) Each school should be committed to enhancing the quality of education aimed at cultivating rich humanity and creativity through moral education and experiential learning activities, diverse expression, and appreciation activities, etc.
+- 1 Each school should formulate a proper curriculum in compliance with the Basic Act on Education, the School Education Act, the provisions of other laws and regulations concerned, and those indicated in this chapter hereinafter, in order to accomplish the well-balanced development of individual students as human beings, with full consideration toward students' stages of mental and physical development and their individual characteristics, and toward the circumstances of the school and its local community, thereby conducting education to achieve the goals listed in the above documents. - 2 In providing educational activities, each school should create specifically tailored educational activities by making use of originality and ingenuity through class improvements for realization of proactive, interactive, and authentic learning as shown in III.
+1, and aim to realize the matters listed in the following (1) to (3), in order to foster Competencies for Living in students. - (1) Each school should be committed to enhancing education to enable students to solidly acquire basic and fundamental knowledge and skills, to foster students' ability to think, make judgements, and express themselves that are necessary to solve problems using acquired knowledge and skills, to cultivate an attitude of proactive learning to develop students' individuality, and to encourage working together with diverse people.
+In working towards these goals, each school should enhance its students' activities that create the foundation of learning, such as language activities and other activities, giving consideration to the developmental stages of the students, in cooperation with students' families at the same time, with consideration given to help students establish good study habits. - (2) Each school should be committed to enhancing the quality of education aimed at cultivating rich humanity and creativity through moral education and experiential learning activities, diverse expression, and appreciation activities, etc.

 Moral education should be implemented throughout all educational activities with morality, a special subject (hereinafter referred to as the "Morality Period"), being the primary period in which it is administered.
-Therefore, each school should give proper instruction not just during the Morality Period, but during the classes for all subjects, foreign language activities, the Period for Integrated Studies and special activities, in accordance with their respective characteristics, while giving consideration to the developmental stages of the pupils.
+Therefore, each school should give proper instruction not just during the Morality Period, but during the classes for all subjects, the Period for Integrated Studies, and Special Activities, in accordance with their respective characteristics, while giving consideration to the developmental stages of the students.

 The objectives of moral education are based on the basic spirit of education stated in the Basic Act on Education and the School Education Act.
-They are to foster morality which is the foundation for pupils to think in their own way about life, act based on independent judgments, and live a better life with other people as an independent person.
+They are to foster morality which is the foundation for students to think about life as a human being, act based on independent judgments, and live a better life with other people as an independent person.